lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ## Simple Summary

-This schema defines how a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key-value pairs can be described.
+This schema defines how a single [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key-value pair can be described.
 It can be used as an abstract structure over the storage of an ERC725Y smart contract.

 ## Abstract

-ERC725Y enables storing any data in a smart contract as `bytes32` > `bytes` key-value pairs.
+ERC725Y enables storing any data in a smart contract as `bytes32 => bytes` key-value pairs.

-Although this improves the way to interact with the data stored, it remains difficult to understand the layout of the contract storage.
+Although this improves interaction with the data stored, it remains difficult to understand the layout of the contract storage.
 This is because both the key and the value are addressed in raw bytes.

 This schema allows to standardize those keys and values so that they can be more easily accessed and interpreted.
-It can be used to create ERC725Y sub-standards, made of pre-defined sets of ERC725Y keys (Metadata Standards).
+It can be used to create ERC725Y sub-standards, made of pre-defined sets of ERC725Y keys.

 ## Motivation